-In the previous 3 lessons, we’ve discussed what a value proposition is and how to discover your niche differentiator.
+In the previous 3 lessons, we’ve discussed what a value proposition is and how to find yours.

 Today, we’re going to turn that knowledge into a killer headline that will set you apart from all your competition.

-How?
-We’re simply going to fill in this sheet.
+And we’re going to do it by filling in this sheet.

-Don’t let the simplicity of this task fool you, because you’re going to leave this lesson with your perfect headline that will grab the attention of all your leads.
+Don’t let the simplicity of this task fool you — you’re going to leave this lesson with a perfect headline thanks to it.

-In column B, leave a ‘Y’ or ‘N’ (Yes or No) to denote whether that feature is unique in your industry.
-If the way you use that feature is unique, then you can mark ‘Y’.
+Column B, leave a ‘Y’ or ‘N’ (Yes or No) to denote whether that feature is unique in your industry.
+If it isn’t unique but your use of it is, mark ‘Y’.

-In column C, see if you can match the pain points you extracted from your customer data, to that feature.
-For example, if the feature is an online account where customers can keep all their information, that feature solves the pain of the customer having to organize their own information.
+Column C, match the pain points you extracted from your customer data, to each feature (as closely as possible).
+For example, if the feature is an Online Account that automatically stores your customers’ information, that feature solves the pain of the customer having to organize their own information manually

-If you jump over to the second page on the spreadsheet, you’ll notice some headline formulas.
+Go to the second page on the spreadsheet, you’ll notice some headline formulas, like this: